bhanuvi17/personal_portfolio_chatboat/README.md

 ## 🏆 Future Enhancements
 ✅ Add a chatbot training model using deep learning
 ✅ Add more conversational depth and context retention
 ✅ Improve UI with interactive animations
+✅ Add speech conversation

 ## 📝 License
 This project is open-source under the **MIT License**.